SayHelloGmbH/hello-roots/README.md

 ### Colours

-The colour selection for blocks in the editor is defined within the `settings.color.palette` entry of theme.json.
+The colour selection for blocks in the editor is defined within the `settings.color.palette` entry of _theme.json_.
 These values can also be overridden for specific block types. (e.g. if you only want to allow the selection of black or blue on _core/heading_ blocks.)
 WordPress generates CSS custom properties for the values: for example, `--wp--preset--color--red`.
 Hello Roots does not interfere with the generation of these class names.

 If you need to define colours which generate CSS custom properties, but which are _not_ to be displayed to the user for editorial selection, then add them to the definitions for `theme_colors` in _assets/settings.json_.
 The SCSS file _colors.scss_ in the overrides folder generates CSS custom properties with the syntax `--sht--color--{name}` or `--sht--color--{name}-{variant}` for use in theme CSS.